Connect with others who understand.

 • Tympanic membrane — The eardrum

 Some people diagnosed with eczema experience it on their ears from the beginning.
 Others find that it shows up on the ears later.
-As one member explained, “I’ve had eczema since I was 6.
+As one member shared, “I’ve had eczema since I was 6.
 It finally cleared up in my late 20s.
 Now, in my 50s, I have it in my ears and on my scalp.
 My ears are bad and itch like mad.”

-There are several particular types of eczema that may cause symptoms to appear in, on, or around the ears.
+There are several types of eczema that may cause symptoms to appear in, on, or around the ears.

 Atopic Dermatitis

-Atopic dermatitis — more commonly known as atopic eczema or just eczema — is the most common type of eczema.
-Atopic dermatitis causes the skin to become dry, itchy, and inflamed.
-When scratched, this skin may become irritated or injured, potentially leading to open areas prone to infection.
-Atopic dermatitis in the ears frequently develops in the area where the earlobe meets the face.
-When severe, it can lead to cracks (fissures) that are painful and often secondarily infected.
+Atopic dermatitis — more commonly known as atopic eczema or just eczema — is the most common form of eczema.
+Atopic dermatitis causes dry, flaky skin.
+When scratched, this skin can become irritated or injured, which can lead to open or cracked areas prone to infection.

-• Metal in an earring
+• Metal in earrings

 • Makeup